 - England: NHS England.

 - Wales: NHS Wales.

-- Scotland: Public Health Scotland.
+- Scotland: Public Health Scotland, Costs Book data collection.

-- Data are for financial years, i.e. 2008 data is 2008/09. - 2012-onwards is based on England, Wales & Scotland data but provided as a UK estimate. - The England and Wales sets of data are based on numbers of sets of scans and not individual body part scans.
+- Data are for financial years, i.e. 2008 data is 2008/09.

+- 2012-onwards is based on England, Wales & Scotland data but provided as a UK estimate.

+- The England and Wales sets of data are based on numbers of sets of scans and not individual body part scans.
 No data based on the new methodology was available prior to 2012 so a break in series has been indicated.

+- Due to the impact of the COVID-19 pandemic, NHS boards were unable to submit data for financial years 2020/21 and 2021/22.
+Figures for 2022/23 are not complete as one area in Scotland was unable to submit data.
+This area accounted for approximately 7% of all CT and MRI scans in Scotland in 2019/20.

-Estimation method: - Up to 2010: Data provided to the OECD for England only.
-The raw numbers of exams for 1995-2010 have been increased pro-rata by the OECD Secretariat to provide appropriate numbers for the UK, enabling the correct computation of rates using the UK population data stored within the database. - From 2012 onwards: Data provided are based on England, Wales & Scotland only but are given as UK level estimates based on a pro rata basis.
+- Up to 2010: Data provided to the OECD for England only.
+The raw numbers of exams for 1995-2010 have been increased pro-rata by the OECD Secretariat to provide appropriate numbers for the UK, enabling the correct computation of rates using the UK population data stored within the database.

+- From 2012 onwards: Data provided are based on England, Wales & Scotland only but are given as UK level estimates based on a pro rata basis.